Studebaker-Packard Hawk series

 The four-model Hawk range launched in 1956, mirrored the engine and trim levels of the sedans.
 There were two coupes; the Flight Hawk was a base model powered by Champion's obsolete and underpowered flathead straight-6 enlarged to 185.6 cubic inch; the Power Hawk used Studebaker's mid-level OHV 259 cu. in. with either 180 hp 2-bbl or 195 hp with a 4-bbl in (4.7 L) V8 from the Commander; there were two hardtops; the Sky Hawk shared the larger OHV 289 in^{3} V8 and luxury trim with the Studebaker President, and Studebaker Golden Hawk, which stood at the top of the range.
-The Golden Hawk, fitted with Packard's powerful big-block 352 cubic inch 275 hp (5.8 L) V8, was the best all-around high performance car of 1956.
-Some feel by installing the largest V8 in the smallest lightest body, Studebaker created the first muscle car eight years before the GTO.
+Some feel that by installing the largest V8, the big-block 352 cubic inch 275 hp (5.8 L), in the smallest, lightest body, Studebaker created the first muscle car eight years before the GTO.
 It had the second highest power-to-weight ratio of any American production car.
 Contemporary road tests verified the Golden Hawk was faster/quicker in the 1/4 mile than the Corvette, Thunderbird and Chrysler 300B.
 In top speed, only the Chrysler 300B could equal it.

 By 1956, Studebaker-Packard's financial condition had deteriorated to the point where there was no choice but to discontinue all manufacturing in the Packard facilities.
 Packard's Detroit factory and Utica proving grounds were closed.
 In a stop-gap effort to buy time for the development and financing of an all-new Packard, and to honor existing dealer contracts, a 1957 Packard that was merely a dressed up Studebaker President went into production at Studebaker's factory in South Bend.
 As Packard's V8 was no longer being produced, the new Packard as well as the 1957 Golden Hawk were fitted with Studebaker's largest 289 in^{3} V8, equipped with a McCulloch supercharger to produce the same 275 hp rated power output as the 1956 Packard V8.
 The range was simplified; the Sky Hawk was discontinued as too close to the Golden Hawk, while the two lowest models were replaced with a single Silver Hawk model, available with either the Champion straight-6 or 259 cubic inch (4.2 L) V8.
 1958 saw a restyled and re-badged luxury version of the Golden Hawk sold as the Packard Hawk.